Family Guide: Helping a Loved One with Addiction

 Family therapy is especially important for teens in substance use treatment.
 Specific treatment methods used with adolescents include: 7

-If you have health insurance coverage, it may pay for some of the cost of substance use treatment for your loved one.4 If you aren’t sure of what is covered, you can call the insurance company or call the treatment facility directly for additional information.
+There are a number of ways to pay for addiction treatment.
+Health insurance may pay for some of the cost of substance use treatment for your loved one.4 If you aren’t sure of what is covered, you can check your insurance coverage for free to learn what your policy may cover.
 If you can’t afford the treatment, many facilities offer treatment plans or may offer sliding scale payment schedules.
 If your loved one has no insurance coverage, treatment center staff may help them apply for insurance.

 There’s a proverb that says, “You can’t serve from an empty cup.”
 Don’t get so wrapped up in caring for your loved one that you forget to take care of yourself.